suobset/skushagra/docs/tech-config.md

 * [Shotcut Video Editor](https://shotcut.org/): A Libre Video Editor which, again, rivals that of Adobe's offerings.
 Has a slight learning curve, but is immensely powerful, and handles a lot of Video Editing paradigms (transitions, fx, voice sampling, etc.) amazingly.
 I have had no complaints for my amateur Video Editing needs.
 * Canva: An online (proprietary) graphic designer.
 Used only when absolutely necessary.
 * [Affinity](https://affinity.serif.com/en-us/photo/): Proprietary photo editor but does away with all Adobe BS.
 Still learning, haven;t made the call to switch from GIMP (I am very well versed and comfortable in GIMP at this point).

+## Music Editing, Production, and Composition.

+Hobby 2 out of 2.

+I play the guitar, am classically trained, and create some beats on and off.
+My main MIDI is an Arturia Minilab 3, I love Fender guitars, and here's the bunch of software I use for Music stuff:

+* [Ableton Live](https://www.ableton.com/): Digital Audio Workstation; love the live looping and presets
+* [Analog Lab](https://www.arturia.com/products/software-instruments/analoglab/overview): VST by Arturia with tons of amazing keyboard samples.
+* [Garageband for Mac](https://www.apple.com/mac/garageband/): Good DAW with easy learning curve.
+Though I have shifted to Ableton more.
+* [Melodics](https://melodics.com/?campaign=google-search-brand&utm_source=google&utm_medium=cpc&utm_campaign={campaign}&utm_content=617696319348&utm_term=melodics&gad_source=1&gclid=Cj0KCQjw_sq2BhCUARIsAIVqmQvYVYH5Y3H3cEYu-f4JTCJRGnRbPAwgGgk4jT_buHTqkOJlDoWxAzwaAhggEALw_wcB): Learning platform.
+I am classically trained on Guitar and do not know keyboard & drums.
+This is an amazing resource, and piece of software.

 ## Office Work & typing documents